 I was born 87 years ago.
 For 65 years I've ruled as Tamriel's emperor, but for all these years, I've never been the ruler of my own dreams.
 I have seen the gates of Oblivion, beyond which no waking eyes may see.
 Behold!
 In darkness, a doom sweeps the land.
 This is the 27th of Last Seed, the Year of Akatosh 433.
 These are the closing days of the Third Era... and the final hours of my life.

 The Elder Scrolls IV: Oblivion is a Role-Playing Game developed by Bethesda Softworks and released in 2006 for PC and Xbox 360 and one year later for the PlayStation 3.The game places you in the role of a prisoner, convicted of an unknown crime and incarcerated in the dungeons of the Imperial City.
 Your imprisonment is cut short by the arrival of Emperor Uriel Septim (played by Patrick Stewart) and his bodyguards, the Blades, fleeing assassins who are trying to eliminate the royal family.
 Their escape route just happens to lead through your cell.What follows is a lengthy quest to save the province of Cyrodiil, heart land of the Empire which spans the whole continent of Tamriel, from destruction at the hands of Mehrunes Dagon, the Daedric prince of destruction.The game boasts a huge open world with sixteen square miles of terrain to explore, hundreds of dungeons, eight cities filled with NPCs that have their own daily routine and enough quests to fill hundreds of hours of play time.The player has the opportunity to join several factions, such as the Fighter’s Guild, and all have their own storylines spanning several quests.The game received a universally positive critical response, the PC and Xbox 360 versions holding Metacritic scores of 94.
-The response from fans of the series was more mixed as the long-time fans thought the game was too simplified compared to the previous installment in the franchise, Morrowind.The game has spawned a huge and dedicated modding community that still continues to churn out content rapidly.
+The response from players was also generally positive, but the opinions of long-time fans of the series was more mixed, as many of them thought the game was too simplified compared to the previous installment in the franchise, Morrowind.The game has spawned a huge and dedicated modding community that still continues to churn out content rapidly.
 These mods range from new items to complete overhauls of the game.The game launched during a turning point in the medium, and served as a guinea pig of sorts for the Xbox Live Marketplace and Downloadable Content, receiving a significant amount of new content, ranging from player homes, to a whole new story arc in the form of Knights of the Nine, which was eventually released on PC as well.
 The game also received full expansion called Shivering Isles, dealing with Sheogorath, the Daedric prince of madness, in 2007.

 In the vicinity of the Black Horse Courier offices, you are given the new topic "Do you need couriers?", which was obviously part of an intended quest.
 However, the question never appears in your dialogue options.